Stupa on the Everest Base Camp trek route with views of Everest behind

 This trip has been rated as Moderate

-This trip is a great introduction to Himalayan trekking, designed to give you a taste of the more challenging Everst Base Camp trek with many of the same epic mountain views and cultural sites along the way.
-Avoiding the higher reaches of the EBC trek the altitudes you reach on this trek are less challenging and allow you to focus on the awesome scenery.
+This trip is a great introduction to Himalayan trekking – as a moderate-graded hike, it's designed to give you a taster of the more challenging Everest Base Camp (EBC) trek.
+Avoiding the higher reaches of the EBC trek, the altitudes you reach on this trek are less challenging and allow you to focus on the awesome scenery.
+However, you'll still see many of the same epic mountain views and cultural sites along the way.

-To be ready to take on this trip you'll want to be comfortable hiking back to back days in hilly terrain.
-Getting out on a couple of practice weekends, walking similar daily distances and ascents (5-6 hours, 500-800m ascent) will help preare your body.
-Some general exercise (strength, cardio, flexibility) in the weeks building up to your trip will also go along way to be in the right shape to enjoy this trip.
+To be ready to take on this trip, you'll want to be comfortable hiking back to back days in hilly terrain.
+Getting out on a couple of practice hikes at the weekends, walking similar daily distances and ascents (5-6 hours, 500-800m ascent), will help prepare your body.
+Some general exercise (strength, cardio, flexibility) in the weeks building up to your trip will also go along way to ensure you're in the right shape to enjoy this trip.

 What will I need to carry?

-There are 3 different seasons for trekking in Nepal:
+There are three different seasons for trekking in Nepal:

-Of course, mountain weather is notoriously hard to predict and snow can be expected on any trip so come prepared.
+Of course, mountain weather is notoriously hard to predict and snow can be expected on any trip – so do come prepared.

 This trip is brand new